 Depending on the training delivery agency, in-school training may be available in one of the following ways:

 Turf Equipment Technician is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.
-This trade has an apprenticeship program that is administered by the Ministry of Labour, Training and Skills Development.
+This trade has an apprenticeship program that is administered by the Minister of Labour, Immigration, Training and Skills Development.
 Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.
+This is the highest level of certification available for the trade.